google/site-kit-wp/docs/Data-flow-in-Site-Kit.md

 ## Defining REST API endpoints on the server

-REST API endpoints are defined for each module, using three methods for the `Module` class.
+REST API endpoints are defined for each module, using four methods for the `Module` class.
 These cover:

 1. Set up remote requests (`setup_services`)
 2. REST API routes (`get_datapoint_definitions`)